 How to Clean Out (Delete) the Files in the Adobe and Java Caches

 There are times when a virus is embedded in an Adobe or Java file, and are downloaded onto your computer when you play them.
-Adobe and Java are everywhere on the internet, and it’s impossisble never to play any of these scripts.
+Adobe and Java are everywhere on the internet, and it’s impossisble to avoid these scripts.
 Many virus scans, while they pick up on these viruses, have a hard time removing them, which is why it’s a good idea to know how to manually empty the cache.
 First, enter the control panel.
 Change it from this view-

 to this view by clicking the classic mode button on the left hand side.
 Once you have opened the classic mode, click on the icon for Flash Player.